2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/js/commands.md

 ## All Commands & Parameters (todo - update)

-To understand the internals, check out the [source code][actionsjs].
+To understand the internals, check out the [source code](https://github.com/2sic/2sxc-ui/blob/master/src/inpage/commands/commands.definitions.js).
 These are the currently available actions and their parameters: